Meningitis Is a Serious Illness With Consequences

 Recent studies (Willett, 1999) underline that there is an existence of genetic predisposition to meningitis: certain human leukocyte antigen (HLA) configurations have been observed in children suffering from Haemophilus influenzae.
 Cochrane Review suggests that the reappearance of meningitis has been observed in the relatives of these infants, as well as a modest antibody response after the organization of the polysaccharide-ribitol-phosphate (PRP) antigen capsular of Haemophilus influenza.
 Also, in those people suffering from meningococcal meningitis, a decrease in some complement issues, in particular C5 and C8, is found.
 Researchers admit that these factors require special treatment methods including antibiotics and even neurosurgery.
 The bacteria and viruses penetrate the cerebrospinal fluid (CSF) through the choroid plexus, which is the weakest part of the BBB.
 At this stage, micro-organisms duplicate very quickly because antibody activity is inadequate, and they activate a seditious response with a concentration of polymorphonuclear leukocytes.
 The treatment methods should be adapted to these activities and reduce negative causes and symptoms of the disease.
 The polysaccharide of the part in the Gram-negative bacteria, and the teichoic acid and peptidoglycan found on the cellular part of the Gram-positive bacteria encourage the release of cytokines and other pro-inflammatory mediators (IL-1, IL-6, TNF, prostaglandin E, etc.).
 Following treatment methods proposed by Cochrane review: “Careful management of fluid and electrolyte balance is an important supportive therapy.
 Both over- and under-hydration are associated with adverse outcomes” (Cochrane review 2009).

 Willett (1999) admits that patients with meningitis should be observed in order to ensure the early manifestations of neurological complications.
-For instance, cerebral oedema may be evident within the first 48 hours and must be treated quickly because it can be life-threatening.
+For instance, cerebral edema may be evident within the first 48 hours and must be treated quickly because it can be life-threatening.
 “In theory, intraventricular administration of antibiotics would produce higher antibiotic concentrations in the CSF than intravenous administration alone, and eliminate the bacteria more quickly.
 However, ventricular taps may cause harm” (Cochrane review 2009).
-Researchers admit that brain abscess occurs at any time during all stages of disease and needs appropriate neuro-imaging.
+Researchers admit that brain abscess occurs at any time during all stages of disease and need appropriate neuro-imaging.
 Subdural effusion is the most frequent complication; it is often asymptomatic and can usually be treated successfully with prolonged antibiotic therapy.
-Widespread seizures arising after the third day of such therapy, or focal seizures arising at any stage of the daises progression, are possible symptoms of neurological injure or alternation of CSF circulation.
+Widespread seizures arising after the third day of such therapy, or focal seizures arising at any stage of the daises progression, are possible symptoms of neurological injury or alternation of CSF circulation.
 These signs require direct neuroradiological examination.
 Persistent fever during more than 5 days from the beginning of treatment is consistent with formerly mentioned complications, or others such as osteomyelitis, arthritis or endocarditis.
 All researchers agree that treatment of aseptic meningitis is symptomatic with antipyretics, analgesics, and antiemetic medicines.
 Anti-oedema drugs are infrequently used as symptoms regress in a few days without sequelae.
-“Corticosteroids have been used as an adjunct to antituberculous drugs to improve the outcome, but their role is controversial” (Cochrane review 2009).
+“Corticosteroids have been used as an adjunct to antituberculous drugs to improve the outcome, but their role is controversial” (Cochrane Review 2009).

 Conclusion